 Keep in Touch

-Reputable breeders will accept your calls right after you have picked up your puppy.
+Reputable breeders will accept your calls right after picking up your puppy.
 They will gladly respond to any questions you may have.
 They will often check in with families to ensure that their puppies are well.
 Many responsible breeders also offer a promise of stock fitness and health.
 It gives you peace of mind, even though it’s not something you want to think about when it comes to a living animal.
 The breeders are happy with their stock’s fitness.

 Use the puppy contract.